Italian pasta maker Barilla seeks to expand in Latin America, Asia

-MILAN Italy's Barilla [BARFI.UL], the world's biggest pasta maker, is looking for opportunities to expand in Latin America and Asia and could announce a deal in a few months, its chairman said on Tuesday.
+MILAN May 27 Italy's Barilla, the world's biggest pasta maker, is looking for opportunities to expand in Latin America and Asia and could announce a deal in a few months, its chairman said on Tuesday.

 "We are looking for partners similar to us... we are open to joint ventures as well as acquisitions," Guido Barilla, chairman of the family-owned group, said on the sidelines of a presentation of the company's 2013 results.